CristianSalerno/py-crud-boilerplate/README.md

   <h4>Steps</h4>
 - Create the venv folder
-- inside the venv folder: pip install virtualenv and then, next step
+- inside the venv folder: pip install virtualenv and then, next step <br>
 - pip install flask Flask-PyMongo flask-cors <br>
 - Secure to be running in the background the mongodb process and the virtual enviroment is running.
 - enjoy.